TechGrounds-Cloud8/cloud8-benbui797/02_Linux_1/LNX-Extra03_Inodes_and_links.md

 - inode table: all inodes on a partition are stored here.
 Usually at the beginning, for quick acces.

 Metadata that is stored in an Inode:
-- Size
-- Permission
-- Owner/Group
+- File type: regular file, directory, pipe etc.
+- Permissions to that file: read, write, execute
-- Location of the hard drive
+- Link count: The number of hard link relative to an inode
-- Date/time
+- User ID: owner of file
+- Group ID: group owner
+- Size of file: or major/minor number in case of some special files
+- Time stamp: access time, modification time and (inode) change time
+- Attributes: immutable' for example
+- Access control list: permissions for special users/groups
+- Link to location of file
-- Other information
+- Other metadata about the file

 <br>